hashgraph/hedera-improvement-proposal/HIP/hip-NFT-Collection-Metadata-Schema.md

 For resources that stored are on the Hedera file service, the protocol is `hedera:mainnet//0.0.123456`

-A more complete list of URI’s can be found here: https://en.wikipedia.org/wiki/List_of_URI_schemes
+A complete list of URIs can be found here: https://en.wikipedia.org/wiki/List_of_URI_schemes

 ### Mime Formatting

 Mime formatting shall follow the following format: `type/subtype`

-As a rule, mime types are all lower case.
-However apps should be programmed to accept any case for robustness.
+As a rule, mime types are all lowercase.
+However, apps should be programmed to accept any case for robustness.

 A list of common mime types can be found here: https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types